Back to the basics – What is SNMP?

 Originally published on January 03, 2020 by Mauricio Zumbado

-Nevertheless, there are always new generations of IT admins who are happy to start their profession with a simple introduction to a topic.
-This article is for you guys!
+There are always new generations of IT admins who are happy to start their profession with a simple introduction to a topic.
+This article is for you guys! 👍

 Here we go – What is SNMP?

 Simple Network Management Protocol (SNMP) is an application layer protocol used to manage and monitor network devices and their functions.
 SNMP provides a common language for network devices to relay management information within single- and multi-vendor environments.

 Today there are three versions of SNMP; the latest version includes security enhancements with encryption for SNMP messages to protect packages.